Zehang Richard Li

 I was previously a postdoctoral researcher working with Forrest Crawford in the Department of Biostatistics at Yale School of Public Health.
 I received my Ph.D. from the Department of Statistics at the University of Washington, advised by Tyler McCormick.

-My research is generously supported by the National Institutes of Health (NIH R03HD110962), Melinda and Bill Gates Foundation, Vital Strategies, the Hellman Fellows Program, and UCSC.
+My research is generously supported by the National Institutes of Health, Melinda and Bill Gates Foundation, Vital Strategies, the Hellman Fellows Program, UCOP, and UCSC.

 Some Current Projects